makerscraft/launch-kit/application/README.md

   - **_From_ INBOX _to_ FIRST CONTACT:** have a look on the content of the card.
 If it's a serious candidate, **drag & drop** his card in the FIRST CONTACT list.
 This will **automatically** send an email to the candidate.
 He'll be able to book an interview directly on your agenda using [Acuity Scheduling](https://acuityscheduling.com/).

 - **FIRST CONTACT:** the candidate stays in this list until he books an interview.
+When he does, the card **automatically** moves to the INTERVIEW list (no need to drag & drop it).

 - **INTERVIEW:** in this list you'll find all your future interviewees.

-  - **_From_ INTERVIEW _to_ CODECADEMY:** if you feel that the candidate is a good fit, ask him to complete the Ruby track on Codecademy in 9/10 hours (max!). **Drag & drop** his card in the CODECADEMY list and this will **automatically** send him an email with all the instructions (this email ask for his Codecademy username as our little homemade bot gonna tell us when he's done with the track.).
+  - **_From_ INTERVIEW _to_ CODECADEMY:** after the interview, if you feel that the candidate is a good fit, ask him to complete the Ruby track on Codecademy in 9/10 hours (max!). **Drag & drop** his card in the CODECADEMY list.
+This will **automatically** send him an email with all the instructions.
+This email asks for his Codecademy username.
+Then, our home-made bot can automatically check his score every day and detect when the candidate is done with the ruby track.

-  - **_From_ INTERVIEW _to_ NO GO:** If the candidate doesn't fit, the card goes to NO GO
+  - **_From_ INTERVIEW _to_ NO GO:** If the candidate doesn't fit, the card goes to NO GO.

-  - **_From_ INTERVIEW _to_ LEAD FUTUR:** If the candidate fit and want, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR
+  - **_From_ INTERVIEW _to_ LEAD FUTUR:** If the candidate fits and wants, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR.

-- **CODECADEMY:** the card stay in this list until the candidate has finished the Ruby track.
+- **CODECADEMY:** the card stays in this list until the candidate has finished the Ruby track.
 When he does, thanks to the bot, a green label appears on his card.
 If it's green, it's ready to go!
 You can **drag & drop** the candidate card from the CODECADEMY to the CONTRACT list and send him the contract.
-We use [HelloSign](https://www.hellosign.com/) but for the first batch you won't need to implement it.
+We use [HelloSign](https://www.hellosign.com/) for eSignatures.
+For the first batch, it's overkill to plug HelloSign so you'll have to send the contract by mail.
+We'll help you plug HelloSign from batch #2.

 ![codecademy list](images/codecademy.png)

-- **CONTRAT:** the card stays in this list until the contract is signed.
+- **CONTRACT:** the card stays in this list until the contract is signed.

-  - **_From_ CONTRACT _to_ ACOMPTE/DEPOSIT:** When the contract is signed, you click on the blue label into the card (signed contract) and you **drag & drop** the card from CONTRACT to ACOMPTE.
+  - **_From_ CONTRACT _to_ DEPOSIT:** When the contract is signed, you click on the blue label inside the card (signed contract) and you **drag & drop** the card from CONTRAT to ACOMPTE.
 You can now send your IBAN and ask for the deposit (1/3 in Paris but it depends on the local legislation).

-- **ACOMPTE / DEPOSIT:** the card stays in this list until you received the deposit.
+- **DEPOSIT:** the card stays in this list until you receive the deposit.

   - **_From_ DEPOSIT _to_ GO:** when you receive the payment you can **drag & drop** the card in the GO list.